mrmelon54/wireless-redstone-fabric/README.md

 Right-click the handheld to toggle on/off state.
 The state remains even if the handheld is put in a chest or if the player holding it logs off.

+To change the frequency hold shift + right click to open the frequency changing screen.

 ## Discord

 - https://discord.gg/usbmdrJ